Second Presbyterian Church (Chicago): Murals

 Bartlett's pre-Raphaelite murals are one of the glories of the sanctuary, and they were widely published after their completion.
 From a well-to-do Chicago family, Bartlett had studied painting at Munich's Royal Academy and with masters in Paris.
 For Second Presbyterian, Bartlett sought inspiration in the work of medieval church painters.
 He consciously rejected the post-Renaissance artistic tradition, with its emphasis on perspective and verisimilitude.
 Bartlett preferred to focus on expressiveness and spirituality, which he found in the flat and serene figures painted on the walls of medieval Italian churches.
 Bartlett painted directly on the dry plaster of the sanctuary's vertical walls.
 The paintings in the ceilings of the arches were done on canvas in his studio and then mounted in the church.
 Bartlett's figures have bold outlines and sumptuous robes of muted blue, crimson, and green.
 He used gold leaf extensively and supplied relief to features like haloes with a plaster technique known as pargeting.

 The majestic 40-foot-wide mural behind the altar represents the tree of life surmounted by a heavenly rainbow.
 Above that is a celestial orchestra in medieval robes.
 Bartlett's care in blending decoration to the sanctuary's architecture is evident; his rainbow echoes the curve of the ceiling.
 Bartlett's work in the twelve bays of the balcony centers on the themes of praise, abundance, and sacred music.
 Texts from scripture are painted on the walls below the figures.

+Many of these murals were restored in the 2010s and early 2020s.